jgneff/openjdk/README.md

 OpenJDK 64-Bit Server VM (build 15.0.1+9-snap, mixed mode, sharing)
 ```

-Most desktop installations will already have the libraries required by the JDK tools, but the `jlink` and `jpackage` programs requires two additional packages when they run outside of the Snap package container.
+Most desktop installations will already have the libraries required by the JDK tools, but the `jlink` and `jpackage` programs require two additional packages when they run outside of the Snap package container.
 They need the `objcopy` program from the `binutils` package to create the custom runtime image, and `jpackage` needs the `fakeroot` package to create a Debian package.

 Without these extra packages, you'll see error messages like the following: